cyrinux/push2talk/README.md

 - To set keybind compose of one or two keys, use env var, eg: `env PUSH2TALK_KEYBIND="Control_L,Space" push2talk` or `env PUSH2TALK_KEYBIND="Super_R" push2talk`.
 - To get more log: `RUST_LOG=debug push2talk`.
 - To specify an unique source to manage, use the env var, eg: `env PUSH2TALK_SOURCE="OpenComm by Shokz" push2talk`.
-- There is also a systemd unit provided. `systemctl --user start push2talk.service`
+- There is also a systemd unit provided. `systemctl --user start push2talk.service`.

+## 😅 Notes

+- Easy Effects sources are ignoring in order to not becoming a `push2listen`.

 ## 👥 Contributing